-With the activation of the Carroll Water Treatment Plant (CWTP), MWRA now reports on both regulatory required 99.9% inactivation for Giardia (reported as "CT"), and its voluntary operating goal of 99% inactivation for Cryptosporidium (reported as "PR").
+At the Carroll Water Treatment Plant (CWTP), MWRA reports on both regulatory required 99.9% inactivation for Giardia (reported as "CT"), and its voluntary operating goal of 99% inactivation for Cryptosporidium (reported as "PR").
 MWRA calculates hourly CT inactivation rates and reports daily CT inactivation rates at maximum flow, as specified by EPA regulations.
 The concentration (C) of the disinfectant over time (T) yields a measure of the effectiveness of disinfection.
 CT achievement for Giardia assures CT achievement for viruses, which have a lower CT requirement.
 The required CT for ozonated water varies with water temperature.